cthackers/adm-zip/APPNOTE.md

 7.5 Certificate Processing - Central Directory Encryption
 ---------------------------------------------------------

     7.5.1 Central Directory Encryption using Digital Certificates will operate in a manner similar to that of Single Password Central Directory Encryption.
 This record will only be present when there is data to place into it.
 Currently, data is placed into this record when digital certificates are used for either encrypting or signing the files within a ZIP file.
 When only password encryption is used with no certificate encryption or digital signing, this record is not currently needed.
 When present, this record will appear before the start of the actual Central Directory data structure and will be located immediately after the Archive Decryption Header if the Central Directory is encrypted.

     7.5.2 The Archive Extra Data record will be used to store the following information.
-Additional data may be added in future versions.
+Additional data MAY be added in future versions.

     Extra Data Fields: